JoinMarket-Org/joinmarket/README.txt

-1. use bip32-tool.py to output a bunch of addresses send testnet coins to one mixing-depth=0 receive address do this for two wallet seeds, one for each taker and maker
+1. use bip32-tool.py to output a bunch of addresses send testnet coins to one mixing-depth=0 receive address do this for two wallet seeds, one for each taker and maker seeds are taken as a command line argument

-2. open taker.py and maker.py and set the wallet seed for each one in the source code also for taker.py set the unspent transaction output (utxo) variable for the coin you want to spend
+2. for taker.py set the unspent transaction output (utxo) variable for the coin you want to spend

 3. join irc.freenode.net #joinmarket and run both taker.py and maker.py